E-Invoicing in Germany 2027: Obligations, Timeline, Format & Examples

 E-Invoicing Formats in Germany: XRechnung & ZUGFeRD

-EN 16931-compliant formats like XRechnung and ZUGFeRD are the officially accepted electronic invoice formats for public sector transactions and form the basis for the phased B2B e-invoicing mandate.
+EN 16931-compliant formats like XRechnung and ZUGFeRD are the officially accepted electronic invoice formats.
+These formats are already used in public sector invoicing and are now the base for phased B2B e-invoicing.
 Both formats defines the mandatory data structure and content required for electronic invoices in Germany.

 1. XRechnung (XML)